Biking Prince Edward Island7 Days & 6 Nights

 Located in the heart of Prince Edward Island's second-largest city, the Driftwood Inn has modern and spacious rooms and a peaceful atmosphere.
 Enjoy an afternoon in their library with board games and books, or relax in your room equipped with WiFi.

 Your ride today begins with a leisurely pedal past the small waterfront shops in Summerside before continuing on along the trail.
-From Kinkora, you can pedal down the spur line to view the Confederation Bridge, which boasts the claim as the world’s longest bridge over ice-covered water.
-Continue on the trail to Victoria-by-the-Sea, one of the island’s most charming fishing villages, and finally arrive at your destination of Kinkora.
+From Kinkora, if you wish, you can extend your ride to 45km by pedalling down the spur line to view the Confederation Bridge, which boasts the claim as the world’s longest bridge over ice-covered water.
+You can continue on the trail to Victoria-by-the-Sea (65km), one of the island’s most charming fishing villages, and stop here or continue on to your final destination, Kinkora (95km).
 Settle in at your accommodation, perhaps choosing to enjoy the luxurious spa.

 This charming and historic Inn was built in 1921 and is nestled in the small village of Kinkora.
 Enjoy a delicious breakfast with locally sourced food, and relax surrounded by rolling rural farmland.
 Feel free to pre-book a luxury massage at the attached Spa 225.

 Set in the fishing village of Victoria By the Sea, this down-to-earth bed-and-breakfast is a 3-minute walk from Victoria By the Sea Farm Market and 1.3 km from Victoria Provincial Park.

 The classic rooms and suites provide en suite bathrooms, free Wi-Fi, cable TV and ceiling fans.
 Suites feature separate living areas.
 Some rooms offer river or garden views.

 Full breakfast is served in a traditional dining room.
 There's also an outdoor deck with seating.